MarsBased/handbook/sections/development.md

 Be communicative with your team.
 We're far from each other, so any information you can provide about you and your work is welcome.

 Let everybody know your daily schedule so the team can know when it's best to reach to you.
-Update JIRA frequently with your status to keep everybody in the loop.
+Update your project management tool frequently with your status to keep everybody in the loop.
 Use Slack instead if you need a more direct status report.

 ###  3.2. <a name='NoMartianleftbehind'></a>No Martian left behind

 Software development is hard and no matter how expert you are, you may have doubts.
 Your team supports you.
-As soon as you are blocked on something, and after spend some time time on it (around 40 minutes), don't hesitate to ask for help to a colleague.
+As soon as you are blocked on something, and after spend some time time on it (around 40 minutes), don't hesitate to ask for help to a colleague (it can be any martian, often just by explaining the problem to someone you figure it out yourself).
 It's better to sort things early on, before is too late to affect estimations or deadlines.

 MarsBased encourages async communication and we all understand that someone might not be able to reply immediately; but by raising the flag it will be easier for everybody to organize the work for helping you (sync or async).